21st Century Virginia Spirits

 Purchase Virginia spirits

 Sure, you can go to the each distillery store to get Virginia spirits.
-But if you can’t make it, many are available at Virginia ABC stores, on shelves and by special order.
+But if you can’t make it, many are available at Virginia ABC stores, on shelves and by special order (usually with a discount during Virginia Spirits Month!).
 You can also find some at fine bars and restaurants throughout the state.
 And for now, many offer direct shipping (within Virginia).

 More from Boomer